The links at on the right will take you to information regarding policies and procedures related to the use of PCards at

 To cancel a PCard, notify the PCard Team as soon as possible.

-- Email PCard@ufl.edu the name and UFID of the cardholder who is leaving.
+- Email email@example.com the name and UFID of the cardholder whose card needs to be cancelled.

 - Note the reason the card is being canceled (retirement, termination, job change, etc.).

 - Be sure all receipts for outstanding charges have been given to the reconciler/approver.
 Failure to do so could result in unreconciled charges being deducted from the employee’s exit paycheck.

-- Cards can be destroyed by the cardholder or department.
-Cards do not need to be sent to the PCard Team.
+- Cards can be destroyed, they do not need to be sent to the PCard Team.

-When an employee transfers to another department, his or her PCard can be moved to the new department.
-However, the option to transfer the card is up to both the old and new departments.
-The old department may prefer that the card canceled rather than transferred.
+Department Transfers – When a cardholder transfers to another department, his or her PCard can be moved to the new department.
+However, the option to transfer the card is up to the old department.
+The old department may prefer the card canceled rather than transferred.

 Cell phones and service are governed by UF’s Directives and Procedures regarding Telecommunication: Responsibilities, Cell Phones, Wireless Devices, Internet Charge.